eikek/docspell/website/site/content/docs/api/intro.md

 The "raw" `openapi.yml` specification file can be found [here](/openapi/docspell-openapi.yml).

-The routes can be divided into protected and unprotected routes.
-The unprotected, or open routes are at `/open/*` while the protected routes are at `/sec/*`.
+The routes can be divided into protected, unprotected routes and admin routes.
+The unprotected, or open routes are at `/open/*` while the protected routes are at `/sec/*` and admin routes are at `/admin/*`.
 Open routes don't require authenticated access and can be used by any user.
 The protected routes require an authenticated user.
+The admin routes require a special http header with a value from the config file.
+They are disabled by default, you need to specify a secret in order to enable admin routes.

 ## Authentication